-If you’ve been around a group of homeschoolers, you may have heard the term “co-op” being thrown around here and there.
-And, especially if you’re new to the homeschooling community, you may be wondering, “What the heck is a co-op?”
-(Or, “What happens in a co-op anyway?”)
+If you’ve been around a group of homeschoolers, you may have heard the term homeschool co-op being thrown around here and there.
+And, especially if you’re new to the homeschooling community, you may be wondering, “What is a homeschool co-op?”
+(Or, “What happens in a homeschool co-op?”)

 Homeschool Co-op Definition